Songwriting Interview with Ian Sherwood

 I am inspired by a good meal, human interaction and human relationships, I watch people and how they interact with each other, listen to their stories.
 I’m visually inspired, so visual images, movies, plays and human situations.

-The trick is learning where to find inspiration… be open to inspiration wherever and whenever it strikes.
+The trick is learning where to find inspiration… being open to inspiration wherever and whenever it strikes.

 Anyone can, in theory, write a song.
 You can learn songwriting techniques, how to rhyme, rhyme schemes.
 Once you have the writing skills, you still need to decide what to write about.
 That’s where inspiration is needed.

 Craft is writing everyday, whether you write something good or bad.
 Work on your songwriting craft so when inspiration taps you on the shoulder you have the skills to write a song about it.
 Then you have the ability to write it.
 Pursue it until you have a song.
-Then edit and polish it and test it until you have a better song.
+Then edit and polish it and test your song until it’s stronger.

 Tell me more about your songwriting sprint, Ian.

 Ideally you should be writing everyday.
 It’s how you get good.
 When I was first learning the craft of songwriting I wrote everyday.
-My commitments don’t allow for that any more, but I developed my songwriting craft through the process of regular writing.
+My commitments don’t allow that any more, but the process of regular writing is how I developed my songwriting craft.

 Writing is habit forming!